 Related to the above step, as you are formalizing your plans for redesign, it’s important to understand your target demographics and your competitors.
 While you want your site to be unique, it’s still useful to look at competitor sites and assess what content and pages earn them a lot of traffic.

 You should also take a look at websites you like (even if they’re not necessarily in your industry) and see what the latest design trends are that will suit your new themes and goals.
-As you come to understand these things, you will be better equipped to outline your objectives for your site, predict what will perform well in terms of SEO, and design your new site layout.
+As you come to understand these things, you will be better equipped to outline your objectives for your site, predict what will perform well in terms of SEO migration, and design your new site layout.

 When preparing to redesign your website – especially if you did it yourself the first time – you may also want to consult with a web development expert.
 Keep in mind that many developers have additional specializations that might be relevant in your industry or to your specific reasons for a redesign.
 According to one survey, 54% of developers reported that they began their careers in another field, so you will likely be able to find a web developer with experience in SEO, marketing, or some related specialty to help you relaunch.